 Go on a day out

-You could invite friends and family round, or just have a party by yourselves.
-Get the kids involved in making party food, decorate the house with streamers and put on your best party clothes.
+If you still like the idea of a party, why not invite friends and family round, or just have a party by yourselves.
+You can get the kids involved with making party food, decorate the house with streamers, stick on the music and put on your best party clothes.

 New Year’s Crafts

-Get the kids doing some New Year’s crafting – you could make confetti poppers and party hats, make a banner or even your own pinata.
-Take a look at my New Years Crafts board on Pinterest for some inspiration!
+Keep the kids busy by setting them up with some New Year’s crafting – you could make confetti poppers and party hats, make a banner or even your own pinata.

 Take Silly Photos

-Get some photo booth props and take silly family photos.
-I saw these photo booth props that would be perfect for new years eve parties – we’ve bought similar ones for Christmas Day.
+Get some photo booth props and take some silly family photos.
+I saw these Unicorn Photo Booth Props that would be perfect for new years eve parties – we’ve bought similar ones for Christmas Day.

-If you want a more chilled new years eve so the kids don’t go to bed overexcited, why not have a pyjama party.
-Put your PJs on, watch a family movie, bring out the snacks and tell the kids they’re staying up later than usual as a special treat.
+If you want a more chilled new years eve so the kids don’t go to bed too overexcited, why not have a pyjama party.
+Put your PJs on, watch a family movie, bring out the snacks and tell the kids they can stay up later than usual as a special treat.
+(Even if they still go to bed way before midnight!)

 Ring in the new year